google/WebFundamentals/src/content/en/updates/2017/12/audio-worklet.md

 book_path: /web/updates/_book.yaml

 {# wf_published_on: 2017-12-14 #}
-{# wf_updated_on: 2018-08-29 #}
+{# wf_updated_on: 2018-09-21 #}
 {# wf_featured_image: /web/updates/images/generic/audio.png #}
 {# wf_tags: chrome64,chrome66,webaudio #}
-{# wf_featured_snippet: Chrome 64 comes with a highly anticipated new feature in Web Audio API - AudioWorklet.
-AudioWorklet nicely keeps the user-supplied JavaScript code all within the audio processing thread — that is, it doesn’t have to jump over to the main thread to process audio. #}
+{# wf_featured_snippet: Chrome 64 comes with a highly anticipated new feature in Web Audio API - Audio Worklet.
+Audio Worklet nicely keeps the user-supplied JavaScript code all within the audio processing thread — that is, it doesn’t have to jump over to the main thread to process audio. #}
 {# wf_blink_components: Blink>WebAudio #}

-# Enter AudioWorklet {: .page-title }
+# Enter Audio Worklet {: .page-title }

 {% include "web/_shared/contributors/hongchanchoi.html" %}

-Note: AudioWorklet is enabled by default in Chrome 66.
+Note: Audio Worklet is enabled by default in Chrome 66.

 Chrome 64 comes with a highly anticipated new feature in Web Audio API - [AudioWorklet](https://webaudio.github.io/web-audio-api/#AudioWorklet).
 This